MoeraOrg/moeraorg.github.io/overview/supervision.md

 And, of course, if desired, any group of users can come together, elect a sheriff and give him the right to supervise their content.
 Moera does not restrict users in the right to self-moderation or voluntary choice of an external moderator.

+## Malware detection

+Now that posts and comments may have arbitrary files attached to them, not only pictures, malicious files may be attached as well.
+This problem is real, and it should be solved in a Moera way, without concentrating too much power in one place.

+It is impossible to detect every malicious file at the moment of upload.
+But it is possible to maintain databases of known malware and block such files from being downloaded.
+For this purpose, a special account called the "Security Guard" may store such a database in the form of file hashes, and others may check files against it.
+There may be many such databases, and every user may decide which of them to trust, whether to connect to one of them, to several of them, or to none at all.

+Who should perform the check, and when?
+It is hard to organize this on the client device.
+The node where the file is stored cannot be trusted either, because it may distribute malicious files intentionally.
+So the most reasonable place to perform the check is the home node.

+Every attached file that you are going to download is first passed through your home node.
+There it is checked against the databases you have chosen.
+If the check is successful, the file becomes available for downloading.
+This may take some time, but it is the price of safety.

+In the future, more advanced protection systems may be installed on the home node.
+The Security Guard may also proactively search the network for files and check them.
+Many approaches are possible.

+## Spam

+If you allow anybody to comment, some heuristics can help you to avoid spam comments: for example, you may not allow users without registered names or with names registered not so long ago to comment or to put links in comments.
+Or you can use spam lists.

+Spam list is a service located on a separate host.
+It works as
+following:

+1. You connect your home node to the service.
+2. When you see somebody posting a spam, you press a "Spam" button.
+3. The name of the user and his signed comment are sent to the service.
+4. If several people complain about the same user, he is added to the spam list.
+He is sent notification about this.
+5. Your node subscribes to the spam list updates and blocks all users in the list from posting anything on your node.
+6. The user may appeal to the service to be excluded from the list.
+The signed copies of his comments are used as a proof.
+7. The nodes that sent false spam complaints too many times may be banned from using the service.

+There may be many different services that use various definitions of "unwanted behavior."
+You may choose which of them to trust.